How does auto-shutoff timer work and is it safe?

 What this means for your family

-Every product scored on safety, efficacy & value - so you know which air fryer to trust around auto-shutoff timer.
+Every product scored on safety, efficacy, and usability - so you know which air fryer to trust around auto-shutoff timer.

 Yes, all air fryers have timer-based auto-shutoff that stops heating when the cooking time expires.
 All UL Listed air fryers also have thermal protection shutoff that activates during overheating.
 These are standard and required features, not premium options.